Banditolabs/compSci/recursion/recursion.md

 This can become a huge problem when we are working on larger inputs, and the growth in the call stack can be almost impossible to fully comprehend.

-Let's take a look at an example of this through the fibonacci sequence, and then talk about how we can fix it.
+Let's take a look at an example of this through the fibonacci sequence, and then talk about how we can improve it.

 ```js